kubeflow/community/proposals/819-kubeflow-sdk/README.md

 - Integrate Kubeflow Spark Operator, KServe, Model Registry into Kubeflow SDK.

-  - Similar to KFP, we will design the integration between those components in the future releases.
+  - Similar to KFP, we will design the integration between those components in the future releases of Kubeflow SDK.

 - Use the Kubeflow SDK to submit Kubernetes CRDs that are not part of Kubeflow projects, except when a Kubeflow component relies on a third-party tool (e.g., Kubeflow Trainer is creating a PodGroup for gang scheduling).

 - Use Kubeflow SDK to install the entire Kubeflow control plane.
-This should be managed by cluster administrators via Helm Charts or Kustomize manifests
+This should be managed by cluster administrators via Helm Charts, Kustomize manifests, or Kubeflow distributions.

 ## Proposal